Kagami/avif.js/README.md

 That's it!
 Service worker will detect all fetch requests for AVIF files and decode them on the fly.
-It works with any complex scenarios of image embedding you might have, e.g. `background-color` in external CSS or `XMLHttpRequest` from a script.
+It works with any complex scenarios of image embedding you might have, e.g. `background-image` in external CSS or `XMLHttpRequest` from a script.

 If you already have Service Worker, simply add `importScripts("avif-sw.js")` to